Colloquium: Spin-orbit effects in superconducting hybrid structures: Recent developments

 \subsection{Josephson junctions}

 JJs with weak links featuring SOC have been studied for decades in the form of supercurrents through 2DEGs~\cite{Kawakami_85_2DEG,Mayer2020:NC}.
-However, only more recently has the role of SOC with regard to the spin degree of freedom in the Cooper pairs carrying the supercurrent been explored more carefully.
-Recent developments for JJs involving spin-orbit coupled layers typically also include magnetic elements for purposes such as (i) inducing Majorana modes and related topological phenomena, (ii) creating long-ranged triplet supercurrents carrying both charge and spin, or (iii) creating phase-batteries where the ground-state phase-difference in the JJ is arbitrary (not restricted to 0 or $\pi$).
-MZM and topological phenomena in JJs was covered in the beginning of this section, so we focus here on point (ii) and (iii).
+Recent developments for JJs involving SOC typically include magnetic elements for (i) inducing MZM and related topological phenomena, (ii) creating long-ranged triplet supercurrents carrying both charge and spin, or (iii) creating phase-batteries where the ground-state phase-difference in the JJ is arbitrary (not only 0 or $\pi$).

-\textit{Long-ranged triplet supercurrents.} Whereas magnetically inhomogeneous structures are known to support long-ranged spin-polarized supercurrents in diffusive systems, despite the pair-breaking effect of an exchange field, SOC can accomplish this even in homogeneous ferromagnets.
-This can be understood by considering an inhomogeneous {\bf M} along the $x$-direction, such as a domain wall, written as
+\textit{Long-ranged triplet supercurrents.} Whereas magnetically inhomogeneous structures are known to support long-ranged spin-polarized supercurrents in diffusive systems, despite the pair-breaking effect of an exchange field, SOC can accomplish this in homogeneous ferromagnets.
+Consider an inhomogeneous {\bf M} along the $x$-direction, such as a domain wall, written as $\boldsymbol{h} = h \sin(Qx)\hat{\boldsymbol{y}} + h \cos(Qx)\hat{\boldsymbol{z}},$

-where $Q$ is the wavevector describing the {\bf M} rotation~\cite{bergeret_prb_14}.
-By performing a unitary transformation $U$ on the Green function describing such a system, corresponding to a local SU(2) rotation $U(x) = \e{-\frac{i}{2} Qx\sigma_x}$, one finds that the resulting equation of motion for the transformed Green function describes a system with homogeneous {\bf M} $\boldsymbol{h} = h\hat{\boldsymbol{z}}$, but now with an effective SOC which enters the effective gradient operator $\tilde{\nabla}$ like an SU(2) gauge field: